erikw/tmux-powerline/README.md

 ![right-status, no mail](img/right-status_no_mail.png)

-After pausing the music there's no need for showing NP anymore.
+After pausing the music there's no need for showing the Now Playing segment anymore.
 Also the weather has become much nicer!

 ![right-status, no mpd](img/right-status_no_mpd.png)